nlowe/harbor-tag-retention-proposal/README.md

 server-wide filters.
 This way, a filter is guaranteed to only receive tags from the same project and repository for the entire duration of a call to `Process`.

-All operations performed `Process` should be thread-safe.
+All operations performed in `Process(...)` should be thread-safe.
 The implementation may choose to apply the filter in one or more filter chains simultaneously (with different input and output channels).

 When processing a tag, Filters can make one of three decisions: